 “I’ve never really won anything like this before,” Ross Grinned. ” I played a bit as a kid but have only come back to the game in the last six or seven years.

-Although now based in Queensland, Ross grew up around the game at the Lakes Golf Club in Sydney’s Eastern Suburbs.
+Now based in Queensland, Ross grew up playing the game at the Lakes Golf Club in Sydney’s Eastern Suburbs.
 He was in and around the club’s Pennant side and represented the club in the Eric Apperly Shield.

 “I grew up in Sydney, playing most of my Golf as a teenager around The Lakes with a few of the guys.
 A few of them became stars, you know.
 Ironically, I played with Kurt (Kurt Linde – professional at Pacific Dunes).